JC-282-AD/msdk/Examples/MAX32655/Bluetooth/BLE_Vehicle/README.md

 Bluetooth Controlled Vehicle.
 This example is based on the MAX32655FTHR.

-There are several functionalities is supported by this example:
+There are several functionalities supported by this example:

 1. Accelerometer is used to detect the G value and calculate the speed.

 2. Lidar is used to sense the distance between vehicle and the obstacle in front of it.

+3. Motor driver is used to control the vehicle.

+4. ADC is applied to detect the battery level for the vehicle.

 ## Hardware Component:
 ### ADXL343